REV23Docs/rev23-desktop-docs/docs/inventory/inventory-items.md

 **Gem Setting:** The gem configuration of the jewelry.

-### Ordering
+### Sales

-**Primary Vendor:** The primary vendor you purchase this item from.
-A vendor inventory item must exist for that vendor to be available in this list.

-**Barcode:** An automatically generated barcode for this item.
-When a UPC does not exist for the inventory item, this barcode will be used when printing barcodes and scanning the item.

 **Sellable:** If checked, the item is a sellable item.
 Items must be sellable for them to be added to a sale/invoice.

 **Sale Price:** The sale price of this item.

+**Tax:** The sales tax to apply when this item is sold.

+**Barcode:** An automatically generated barcode for this item.
+When a UPC does not exist for the inventory item, this barcode will be used when printing barcodes and scanning the item.

 **Markup:** The calculated markup for this item using the primary vendor's price for this item.

 **Markup Percentage:** The calculated markup percentage for this item using the primary vendor's price for this item.

-**Tax:** The sales tax to apply when this item is sold.

-**Active:** If checked, the item is active in your studio.
-If you no longer use or sell the item, you can un-check this box.

-**Stock Keeping Unit:** Your studio's internal SKU for this item if applicable.

-**Bulk Discount Code:** The bulk discount code for this item.
+**Discount Code:** The bulk discount code for this item.

+### Commission

 **Commissionable:** If checked, employees are eligible for a commission on this item and will use their preset merchandise commission.